nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes a Next-of-Kin (NOK) of a Participant.

-Format: `deleteNok NOK_INDEX PARTICIPANT_ID`
+Format: `deleteNok NOK_INDEX PARTICIPANT_INDEX`

-* Deletes the NOK at specified `NOK_INDEX` of the Participant at specified index `PARTICIPANT_ID`.
+* Deletes the NOK at specified `NOK_INDEX` of the Participant at specified index `PARTICIPANT_INDEX`.
 * `NOK_INDEX` refers to the index number of the NOK as shown in the Participant's list of NOKs.
-* `PARTICIPANT_ID` refers to the index number of the Participant as shown in the displayed Participant list.
+* `PARTICIPANT_INDEX` refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example Usage: